Cyber Security Body of Knowledge (CyBOK) Training Course

 Network Security and Secure Communication

-21 HoursCreating a secure networked application can be challenging, even for developers familiar with cryptographic components like encryption and digital signatures.
-To help participants grasp the role and application of these cryptographic elements, we first establish a strong foundation in the key requirements for secure communication: secure acknowledgment, integrity, confidentiality, remote identification, and anonymity.
-We also highlight common issues that could compromise these requirements and present practical solutions.
+21 HoursDeveloping secure networked applications can be challenging, even for developers experienced with cryptographic building blocks like encryption and digital signatures.
+To help participants grasp the role and application of these cryptographic primitives, this course establishes a solid foundation on the core requirements of secure communication—including secure acknowledgment, integrity, confidentiality, remote identification, and anonymity.
+It also highlights common threats to these requirements alongside practical real-world solutions.

-Given that cryptography is crucial to network security, this course covers essential cryptographic algorithms in symmetric encryption, hashing, asymmetric cryptography, and key agreement from a developer's perspective.
-Rather than delving into complex mathematics, we focus on real-world use cases and practical considerations such as public key infrastructures.
-We also introduce various security protocols used in secure communication and provide an in-depth look at widely-used protocol families like IPSEC and SSL/TLS.
+Since cryptography is a critical component of network security, the course covers essential algorithms in symmetric cryptography, hashing, asymmetric cryptography, and key agreement.
+Rather than focusing on complex mathematical theory, the content approaches these topics from a developer's perspective, illustrating typical use cases and practical considerations such as public key infrastructures.
+Additionally, various security protocols are introduced, with a detailed examination of widely used families like IPSEC and SSL/TLS.

-We discuss common vulnerabilities associated with specific cryptographic algorithms and protocols, including BEAST, CRIME, TIME, BREACH, FREAK, Logjam, Padding oracle, Lucky Thirteen, POODLE, and the RSA timing attack.
-For each vulnerability, we explain practical implications and potential outcomes without overwhelming mathematical details.
+The course addresses typical crypto vulnerabilities associated with specific algorithms and protocols, such as BEAST, CRIME, TIME, BREACH, FREAK, Logjam, Padding oracle, Lucky Thirteen, POODLE, and RSA timing attacks.
+For each issue, practical implications and potential consequences are explained without delving into deep mathematical details.

-Since XML technology is pivotal for data exchange in networked applications, this course also covers its security aspects.
-This includes using XML within web services and SOAP messages, along with protective measures such as XML signature and encryption.
-We also address weaknesses in these protections and specific XML-related security issues like XML injection, XXE attacks, XML bombs, and XPath injection.
+Finally, as XML technology is central to data exchange in networked applications, the course explores its security aspects.
+This includes the use of XML in web services and SOAP messages, protection mechanisms like XML signature and XML encryption, and vulnerabilities such as XML injection, XML external entity (XXE) attacks, XML bombs, and XPath injection.

 Participants attending this course will